Grant winner 2014

 “If we can understand the mechanisms linking stress and seizures, we should be able to develop means to prevent these seizures.”
 Professor Stafford Lightman (pictured)

 Grant type: Pilot grant in epilepsy

 Scientific title: How do stress hormones trigger seizures?

-People with epilepsy frequently report emotional stress in the lead-up to a seizure; but although the association between stress and seizures is well recognised, the mechanisms for it are still not understood.
+Why is this research needed?
+People with epilepsy frequently report emotional stress in the lead-up to a seizure; but although the association between stress and seizures is well recognised, the mechanisms for this is still not understood.

-During the study the team will use animal and mathematical models to examine precisely how changes in cortisol levels alter the electrical activity of neuronal circuits in the brain that are known to be associated with seizures.
+How will the research be carried out?
+The team will use animal and mathematical models to examine precisely how changes in cortisol levels alter the electrical activity of neuronal circuits in the brain that are known to be associated with seizures.
 They will later use synthetic compounds that regulate the activity of steroids, to find out whether stress-related seizures can be reduced or even prevented.

 What difference will it make?
 If successful, this grant could potentially lead to the development of new treatments for epilepsy.